graded-cs-resources/IB-Computer-Science-Notes/unit1/02_FirstFunction.md

 * **TypeScript**:star: is a language that is built on top of javascript that provides some more structure, making it easier to write large, powerful apps without as many bugs.
 TypeScript cannot be run directly; it has to be converted into javascript first.
 This process of changing from one programming language to another is called **compiling**:star:.
 As javascript apps have grown, TypeScript has become more popular; in fact, Visual Studio Code and the Github Desktop app you installed are BOTH written in TypeScript, then compiled to javascript!
 We will start this course working primarily in TypeScript.

 * **java**:star: is an older language that works best for making desktop applications and applications that run on network servers.
 It contains even more structure than TypeScript and is therefore suitable for large, multi-developer development projects.
 Unlike javascript and TypeScript, java has to be **compiled** into *machine language* to be run.
 The machine language is then interpreted by a special piece of software called the *Java Virtual Machine*.
 This keeps it portable, but also very fast, so java apps can, for example, usually run on Window, Linux, and Macs.
-We will discuss java throughout this course, and switch our primary focus to java down the line.
+We will discuss java throughout this course, and switch our primary focus to java down the line (probably next year, though some may do their IAs with it).

 ### Language Features

-* In TypeScript and java, multi-line **comments**:star: start with a `/*` symbol and end with a `*/` symbol.
+* Multi-line **comments**:star: start with a `/*` symbol and end with a `*/` symbol.
 Anything between those symbols will be ignored by the program and are only for humans, to add readability.

 * A single-line comment begins with a `//` symbol and lasts to the end of the line.